This content is powered by HomeInsurance.com (NPN: 8781838). For more information, please see our

 Average Across Ages

-Coming in as the least expensive homeowners insurance companies in Texas are Texas Farm Bureau Insurance, First Community Insurance, and United Property & Casualty Insurance.
-On the other end of the spectrum, Texas Fair Plan Association, Foremost Insurance, and Amica have the highest premiums of the companies we surveyed.
+Coming in as the least expensive Texas homeowners insurance companies are Texas Farm Bureau Insurance, Bankers Insurance Group, and Lighthouse Property Insurance Corporation.
+On the other end of the spectrum, The Hartford, Amica, and TFP & TWI Group have the highest premiums of the companies we surveyed.

 All rates are based on general profiles, so it’s best to ask for individualized quotes to determine which policies offer the best value for the coverage you want.

 Common Home Insurance Perils in Texas